 Kellum, L. Scott.
 Preaching the Farewell Discourse: An Expository Walk-Through of John 13:31-17:26.
 Nashville: B&H, 2014.
 350 pp. Pb; $29.99.
-Link to B&H Academic; Click here for a 51-page sample from the book in PDF format, including front-matter and introductory chapter.
+Link to B&H Academic.

 Many preachers assume that they are doing exposition because they are preaching through a book of the Bible.
-Kellum suggests this is a mistake, since it is entirely possible to “dismember the application of the passage” through poor exegesis.
+Kellum suggests this is a mistake since it is entirely possible to “dismember the application of the passage” through poor exegesis.
 Even if someone preaches through a whole book of the Bible, they may not be doing “expositional preaching.”
 I have heard many sermons based on a passage of Scripture having little to do with what the text was actually saying.
-Usually the sermon was topical, with only a slight nod to the passage.
+Usually, the sermon was topical, with only a slight nod to the passage.

 NB: Thanks to B&H for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.